The majority of CTA rides are on-time and uneventful, but sometimes service can be disrupted. Here’s what we do about it.

 If a person requires medical attention on a train and is unable to walk, move or is unconscious (meaning we can't safely assist this person off the train ourselves), we may need to hold a train at a station until paramedics can arrive and provide needed assistance.

 Every rider's health and safety is a top priority for us, so please be understanding in the event someone becomes ill or needs medical attention.
 If you see someone who is sick or injured, please notify the nearest employee and/or call 911 right away!
-(Call buttons are located in each railcar so you can talk to the train operator—look for the blue tinted section of the overhead lights in your car.)
+(Call buttons are located in each railcar so you can talk to the train operator—look for a blue-tinted section of the overhead lights in your car.)

 There are a variety of reasons police may require us to halt service on a route and we take safety concerns very seriously.
 If we see or someone reports a suspicious package, for example, police may ask us to stop trains while they investigate.

-Although crime on CTA is actually very rare, sometimes the police may ask us to stop service while they look for a suspect or even evidence as part of a crime that was committed on or near CTA property.
+Although crime on CTA is very rare, sometimes the police may ask us to stop service while they look for a suspect or evidence as part of a crime that was committed on or near our property.

 Minor track fires / reports of smoke / fire department activity

-Regardless, whenever there is a report of smoke in the subway, we must investigate it and the fire department may additionally require us to hold service until they arrive and inspect the area before letting us resume service.
-(Again, safety always comes first!)
+Regardless, if we receive a report of smoke in the subway, we must investigate it and the fire department may additionally require us to cut power and/or hold service until they arrive and inspect the area before allowing us to resume service.

 On an electric railway like ours, minor track fires can sometimes occur, too.
 For example, debris (i.e. newspapers and food wrappers, etc.) can get blown into subway tunnels by strong air currents as trains enter and leave stations.
-Once on the tracks, debris can collect and become kindling for fires, which can occur since sparks are a normal thing under electric trains powered via third rail.
+Once on the tracks, debris can collect and become kindling for fires, which can occur since sparks are a normal thing under trains that draw power from an electrified ("third") rail.

-To help avoid disruptions to service, please don't leave trash or newspapers on benches, on the ground, on top of bins or other station equipment or platform furniture—always put papers or trash in a recycling bin or trash bin, where they belong.
+You can help us avoid disruptions to service by not leaving trash or newspapers on benches, on the ground, on top of bins or other station equipment or platform furniture—always use provided bins to dispose of them whenever you're done!

-We also ask that you don't leave trash or newspapers in the train, either, since they can get blown or tracked out of the car and end up on the tracks, too.
+We also ask that you don't leave trash or newspapers in the train, either, since they can get blown or tracked out of train cars and end up on the tracks, too.

 Fires near our tracks

-Of course, our lines run right through neighborhoods and neighboring communities, often right next to houses and businesses, which have built up around our services.
-Fires next to our tracks can cause delays, too: In 2011, for example, a large fire broke out at furniture warehouse next to the elevated tracks just north of Fullerton Avenue—causing a disruption to Red, Brown and Purple line service for about four hours.
-We were able to restore service only after the fire department determined it was safe to do so but it did delay a lot of people unavoidably that night.
+Fires next to our tracks can cause delays, too: In 2011, for example, a large fire broke out at furniture warehouse next to the Red, Brown and Purple Line tracks just north of Fullerton, causing a disruption to all three lines for about four hours while firefighters dealt with the blaze and assessed the damage.
+We were able to restore service only after the fire department determined it was safe to do so but it did cause unavoidable delays to a lot of people that night.

 Keeping you informed